 Your welcome kit will let you know if your plan requires a referral before you can see a network specialist.
 If that’s the case, your doctor will send us a referral for the specialist you want to see before you make your appointment.
 This extra step helps us make sure that specialist is in our network, and that your plan will help cover the cost.
 (We don’t want you getting any surprise bills in the mail!)

-All our plans include a yearly wellness exam (physical) with your primary care provider.
+All plans include a yearly wellness exam (physical) with your primary care provider.
 Your yearly exam is a good opportunity to check in with your doctor on how you’re feeling.
 It’s your chance to bring up any health concerns or questions – and get answers straight from the doctor’s mouth.
 Here are common things that may happen during your yearly exam:

 A copay (or copayment) is a fixed amount you may pay for a covered health care service, usually at the time you receive the service.

 You might remember times when you went in for a doctor visit and maybe paid a $15 or $20 copay before or after your visit (copay amounts vary depending on the provider and service).
 That’s how copays work.
 Pretty simple, right?
-With health plans that have copays (not all do), you’ll know exactly what you have to pay ahead of time – which can help you budget your health care costs.
+With health plans that have copays (not all do), you’ll know what you have to pay ahead of time – which can help you budget your health care costs.
 For most plans, your copay does not apply toward your deductible.

 Coinsurance is a percentage of the cost of a covered service, and it’s what you pay once you meet your deductible.
 A common coinsurance amount is 20%, but the cost-sharing percentages could be anything.
-(If you see “0% coinsurance,” that means your plan picks up the full tab.)

-If your doctor visit costs $100 and you’ve met your deductible, your coinsurance payment of 20% would be $20 out of pocket.
+If your doctor visit costs $100 and you’ve met your deductible, your coinsurance payment of 20% would be $20 out-of-pocket.
 Your insurance would then pay the rest of the allowed amount ($80).

 You might have heard terms like out-of-pocket max or limit.
 The good news?
 They mean the same thing.
 They each refer to the most you could pay during a 12-month coverage period for your share of the costs of covered services.
 Typically, deductibles, copays and coinsurance all count toward your out-of-pocket maximum.
 Things like your monthly premium or anything your plan doesn’t cover (like out-of-network services) do not.

-If you meet your out-of-pocket maximum, your plan will cover 100% of your health care costs (up to the allowed amount).
+If you meet your out-of-pocket maximum, your plan will pay for 100% of your covered health care costs (up to the allowed amount).
 Let’s say you have an annual out-of-pocket maximum of $6,000.
 That means once you’ve paid $6,000 out of pocket for your covered health care, usually including deductibles, copays and coinsurance, your plan will cover any future (covered, in-network) health care services during your coverage period.